anthonymiglio/nd013-c2-fusion-final/README.md

 ### Step 1: Implement an Extended Kalman Filter:
-Step 1 of the final project is an Extended Kalman Filter (EKF) implementation to track a real-world single-target scenario with lidar measurement input over time.
+The first step is an Extended Kalman Filter (EKF) implementation to track a real-world single-target scenario with lidar measurement input over time.
 In the student/filter.py file, There are two steps: predict and measure.
 The Prediction step predicts x and predicts P based on the motion model.
 The Measurement step is to update x and update P based on the measurement error and the covariances.

 Implemented functions in file: **student/filter.py**